babylonlabs-io/babylon-integration-deployment/deployments/btcstaking-bitcoind/README.md

 # Register the Validator with Babylon.
 Now, the Validator is ready to receive
 # delegations.
 The output contains the hash of the validator registration
 # Babylon transaction.
-~ valcli daemon register-validator --key-name my_validator
+~ valcli register-validator --key-name my_validator
 {
     "tx_hash": "800AE5BBDADE974C5FA5BD44336C7F1A952FAB9F5F9B43F7D4850BA449319BAA"
 }